Child safety on WA roads

 Transporting Children with Disabilities or Medical Conditions

-Mobility and Accessibility for Children in Australia (MACA) is a registered charity dedicated to championing safe and accessible transport for children with disabilities and medical conditions.
+Mobility and Accessibility for Children and Adults Ltd. (MACA) is a registered charity dedicated to championing safe and accessible transport for children and adults with disabilities and medical conditions.
 MACA provide information about special purpose car seats, guidance on the use of seatbelt buckle covers, and WA-specific advice on complying with road laws and vehicle standards.

 Driveway safety